softwarestrategies/headless-aws-printmgr/README.md

-# PrintMgr
+# Headless AWS Print Manager

 ## About

 A friend of mine needed something like this for one of his projects and so I wrote it in my free-time.
 It is meant to solve a specific use case:

-- Allowing web applications (probably AWS-hosted systems) to print headlessly/without-human-intervention to local printers
+- Allowing a web-hosted application to print headlessly (aka without-human-intervention) to local printers

 It is composed of two components: